-Enter any state, local, or foreign real property taxes; state or local personal property taxes; any state sales tax; and any state, local, or foreign income taxes that were included on Form 1041, page 1, line 11.
+Enter any state, local, or foreign real property taxes; state or local personal property taxes; state and local general sales taxes; and any state, local, or foreign income taxes that were included on Form 1041, page 1, line 11.

-Do not include any new motor TIP vehicle taxes.
+Do not include any new motor vehicle taxes.